 Popular Skills for Membership Coordinator

-Survey results suggest that Membership Coordinators put a wide range of professional skills to use.
-Most notably, skills in Fundraising, Event Planning, Database Management & Reporting, and Database Management are correlated to pay that is above average.
-Most people skilled in Customer Relationship Management are similarly competent in Database Management & Reporting and Database Management.
+Membership Coordinators report using a pretty varied skill set on the job.
+Most notably, skills in Fundraising, Database Management, Customer Relationship Management, and Database Management & Reporting are correlated to pay that is above average.
+Those proficient in Customer Relationship Management are, more often than not, also skilled in Database Management & Reporting and Database Management.